Copyright owners can't sue Google's YouTube as a group - judge

 The case is Football Association Premier League Ltd et al v.
 YouTube Inc et al, U.S. District Court, Southern District of New York, No. 07-03582.

-(Reporting by Nate Raymond in New York; Editing by Richard Chang, Bernard Orr and Tim Dobbyn)
+(Reporting by Nate Raymond in New York; Editing by Tim Dobbyn and Stephen Coates)